 Since alopecia totalis is an aggressive condition with unknown causes, there is no ideal treatment for it.
 After examining your scalp, the doctor would suggest different approaches and therapies, that include –

-3. Steroid treatment – Another popular treatment is related to the use of steroids.
+- Steroid Treatment – Another popular treatment is related to the use of steroids.
 In this, corticosteroids are used to inhibit the overall impact of our immune system.
 This stops the attack on healthy hair follicles and tissues.
 While it might take a while to regulate the hair growth cycle, the treatment has shown positive results in a lot of cases.

-4. UV light therapy – This is an experimental treatment; which scientists are still researching to gain constructive results.
+- UV Light Therapy – This is an experimental treatment; which scientists are still researching to gain constructive results.
 In this, UV light rays are used to improve the circulation of blood in the scalp.
 This strengthens our hair follicles and improves the hair regrowth cycle.
-The alopecia totalis treatment is mostly combined with a dedicated immunotherapy procedure.
+The treatment is mostly combined with a dedicated immunotherapy procedure.

-5. Other treatments – There are several other new-age and experimental treatments that your doctor might recommend as well.
+- Other Treatments – There are several other new-age and experimental treatments that your doctor might recommend as well.
 Topical treatments related to Diphencyprone (DPCP) and Minoxidil and quite common these days.
 Potential treatments also include the use of drugs like ruxolitinib and tofacitinib.
 You can consult an experienced doctor to explore these approaches in detail.

 Since there is no ideal treatment for alopecia totalis, it has a low recovery rate.
 Its progress and recovery largely vary from one individual to another.
 Mostly, it takes 2 years for the disease to progress with no or low recovery.
 Nevertheless, sometimes it just stops progressing on its own as well.

-Yes – in order to confirm alopecia totalis, a doctor would perform a thorough scalp examination.
+Yes – in order to confirm this condition, a doctor would perform a thorough scalp examination.
 Besides a visual exam, a scalp biopsy can also be performed.
 In this, a sample from the scalp’s skin is taken and processed in the lab.
 Also, your blood can be taken to examine the presence of an autoimmune disorder.

 The recovery rate of alopecia totalis is quite low.
 If an individual has the condition for more than 2 years, then it is pretty unlikely to recover from it.
 Though, if the doctor is able to stop the immune disorder and work on a hair regrowth technique, then you might see fruitful results in the long run.